Symmetrier/webpage/README.md

 # webpage
 webpage for symmetry

-To get website updated for distinctive code source, please find '_config.yml', then change the 'deploy' part as below:
+To get website updated for distinctive code source, please find `_config.yml`, then change the `deploy` part as below:
 ```yml
 deploy:
   type: git